IsaiahN/Serendipity-Engine/README.md

 But it holds at every level.
 Every character arrives at their position the way real people arrive at theirs: through conditions they didn't choose.
 Their agency, what they do once they arrive, is real.
 The conditions themselves were serendipitous.

 The author finds the story.
 The characters find their fate.
 The reader finds the meaning.
-None of them went looking for it.               
+None of them went looking for it.